-However, while the Apple TV remote is easily the most attractive remote you will ever lay your clicking hand on, you will endure a life that involves the occasional 30 minute search for your lost Apple TV remote.
+However, while the Apple TV remote is easily the most attractive remote you will ever lay your clicking hand on, you will endure a life that involves the occasional 30-minute search for your lost Apple TV remote.

-The Apple TV Remote App
+The Apple TV Remote App on Android

 Using a Third-Party Remote with Apple TV

-- Select Settings > General > Remotes
+- Select Settings > Remotes and Devices

 - Select “Learn Remote”

-- Chose an unused device setting on your remote to control the Apple TV (AUX, VCR, DVD, etc) and click that button on the new remote
+- Chose an unused device setting on your remote to control the Apple TV (AUX, VCR, DVD, etc.) and click that button on the new remote

-- On the Apple TV Remote or Remote app select “Start”
+- On the Apple TV Remote or Remote app, select “Start.”

-- Starting with “Up”, Apple TV will display icons that represent the controls of the standard Apple TV remote
+- Starting with “Up,” Apple TV will display icons that represent the controls of the standard Apple TV remote

 - Using the third party remote, press and hold the button you want to be “Up” until the progress bar is full.

-Repeat the last step for all the buttons and the remote is ready for use.
+Repeat the last step for all the buttons, and the remote is ready for use.

 Make sure you install the remote in the control center on their iPhone or iPad, whether you can locate your Apple TV remote or not.
 You won’t regret doing so.
 Third-party remotes are a possibility, so don’t worry.
 You also can use an app to control your Apple TV if you are an Android user.
 If all else fails, you can always buy a New Apple-branded Siri Remote.